Barbara Hunt, MS, LPC, LMFT

 Your Insurance plan is a contract between you and your insurance company.
 You have obligations to it and the insurance company has obligations to you.

-It's important for you to understand how your insurance works before you begin therapy so you don't have any unwanted surprises after your claim is filed!
-It's your responsibility to understand their benefits.
 Because you have a contract that you signed with them, telling them you "didn't know that" after a claim is filed will fall on their deaf ears!
-Conversely, because you will be an educated consumer, should there be a mistake on their part, you'll be able to spot it on the EOB (Explanation of Benefits) they send you in the mail, in an email, or residing on your online account with them.
+Conversely, because you will now be an educated consumer, should there be a mistake on their part, you'll be able to spot it on the Explanation of Benefits (EOB) statement you receive in the mail or in your online account with them.

 Your Mental Health insurance benefits are usually with the same company that provides your Medical insurance benefits.
 For example, both might be with Blue Cross.
 However, the benefits for each will be different.